webyrd/underconstraints/README.md

 useful.
 Basically it's a constraint to try to fail fast.
 I think it could help with Barliman synthesis, maybe.

-For a Barliman typed synthesis program, for example, might write the
+For a Barliman typed synthesis program, for example, we might write the following:
-following:

 ```
 (fresh (prog)